-The Credit for Prior Learning (CPL) program allows B.A. students to earn credits by demonstrating that their knowledge gained outside the classroom matches the learning objectives of one or more of their courses.
-CPL offers B.A. students three paths to earn credits, which can save them both time and money.
+The Credit for Prior Learning (CPL) program provides the opportunity for eligible B.A. students to be awarded academic credits for demonstrating that their knowledge gained outside the classroom matches the learning objectives of one or more courses in their academic program.
+CPL offers B.A. students three pathways to earn credit awards for their prior learning, which can save them both time and money.

 Contact